jippi/masto-guide/docs/guide/use-your-own-domain.md

 !!! note "This configuration will redirect all usernames on `@__ALIAS_DOMAIN__` to your Mastodon account `__USER_NAME__@__USER_DOMAIN__`"

-Put the following in your `.htaccess` file
+Put the following in your `.htaccess` file.

 ```htaccess
 RewriteEngine On